ArduPilot/ardupilot_wiki/common/source/docs/common-rplidar-a2.rst

 The lidar should be mounted horizontally on the top or bottom of the vehicle with the black cable pointing towards the rear of the vehicle.
 Ensure the sensor's view is not obstructed by any portion of the vehicle including GPS mast, vehicle legs etc.

-The lidar can be connected to the flight controller's serial input as shown above.
+The lidar can be connected to the autopilot's serial input as shown above.
 If using a Pixhawk/Pixhawk2 Telem1 (aka Serial1) should be used because it is more capable of providing the required 1.5A.

 - :ref:`SERIAL1_PROTOCOL <SERIAL4_PROTOCOL>` = "11" ("Lidar360") if using Serial1